spraphul/blog/_posts/2024-07-21-diffusion-models.md

 #### Reverse Diffusion: Denoising with a Learned Compass

-The reverse process, denoising, aims to learn the reverse transition probabilities $p_\theta(x_{t-1} | x_t)$, parameterized by a neural network with parameters $\theta$.
+The reverse process, denoising, aims to learn the reverse transition probabilities $p_\theta(x_{t-1} \mid x_t)$, parameterized by a neural network with parameters $\theta$.
 This network, typically a U-Net, takes the noisy image $x_t$ and the timestep $t$ as input and outputs a prediction of the noise added at that timestep.

 The reverse process is also modeled as a Markov chain, where each step involves removing the predicted noise from the current image to obtain a less noisy version.
 However, unlike the forward process, the variance of the noise in the reverse process is fixed, simplifying the mathematical formulation.

 #### The Loss Function: Guiding the Denoising Symphony

 Training the diffusion model involves optimizing the parameters $\theta$ of the neural network to minimize a specific loss function.
 A common choice is a simplified version of the variational lower bound, commonly used in VAEs.
 This simplified loss function minimizes the L2 distance between the predicted noise and the actual noise added to the image during the forward process at a given timestep.

 This loss function can be expressed as: